mitvis/website/_blogs/monkeys.md

 <h2>TL;DR</h2>

 <p>We’re releasing the data and code for our recent paper: <a href="https://arxiv.org/abs/2407.21787">Large Language Monkeys: Scaling Inference Compute with Repeated Sampling</a>.
-This includes 10,000 LLM-generated samples per problem for a variety of datasets such as GSM8K, MATH, CodeContests, and MiniF2F-MATH, and model families such as Llamma (8B Base/Instruct, 70B), Gemma (2B, 7B), and Pythia (70M-12B)!</p>
+This includes 10,000 LLM-generated samples per problem for a variety of datasets (GSM8K, MATH, CodeContests, and MiniF2F-MATH) and model families (Llama-3, Gemma, and Pythia)!</p>

 <h2>LLMs are smart monkeys at keyboards</h2>

-<p>The infinite monkey theorem states: <i>a monkey hitting keys at random on a typewriter keyboard for an infinite amount of time will almost surely type any given text, including the complete works of William Shakespeare.</i></p>
+<p>The infinite monkey theorem states that <i>a monkey hitting keys at random on a typewriter keyboard for an infinite amount of time will almost surely type any given text, including the complete works of William Shakespeare.</i></p>

-<p>In our recent paper, we propose a modified version of this statement: <i>a LLM sampling a large amount of completions, will generate correct answers for many complex datasets, including resolving real-world GitHub issues on SWE-bench Lite.</i> </p>

-<p>We show that this is true on a variety of math and code reasoning datasets.
-In particular, we demonstrate that LLMs exhibit <strong>inference-time scaling laws</strong> where the number of problems solved  often increases log-linearly as we scale the number of samples over 4 orders of magnitude.</p>
+<p>In our paper, we make LLMs our monkeys, exploring whether they can generate correct answers to real-world math and coding datasets when allowed to make hundreds or thousands of attempts.
+We find that LLMs exhibit <strong>inference-time scaling laws</strong> where the number of problems solved often increases log-linearly as we scale the number of samples over four orders of magnitude.</p>

 <img src="/imgs/blog/monkeys/coverage.png" alt="Coverage (percent of problems solved by any sample) increases across five code and math reasoning tasks." style="width: 100%; height: auto;">
 <p style="text-align: center;">Across five tasks, we find that coverage (the fraction of problems solved by at least one generated sample) increases as we scale the number of samples.
 Notably, using repeated sampling, we are able to increase the solve rate of an open-source method from 15.9% to 56% on SWE-bench Lite.</p>

 <h2>The verification problem</h2>

-<p>For tasks with automatic verifiers (ex. formal proof checkers or unit tests for code), we’re done!
-We can directly benefit from the coverage increases by using a verifier to pick a correct answer from the large number of samples.
-For other datasets, like natural language math problems, identifying a correct answer is less straightforward. </p>
+<p>When tasks have tools for automatically verifying candidate solutions (ex. formal proof checkers or unit tests for code), we’re done!
+We can directly benefit from repeated sampling by using our verifiers to pick out correct answers from large sample collections.
+However, for other datasets, like natural language math problems, identifying a correct answer is less straightforward. </p>

 <p>As an initial investigation for how hard verification is in these settings, we compared three simple baselines against oracle selection (ie. choosing the best solution out of k samples):</p>
 <ul>